-For one of the most expensive cities in the world, both to live in and to visit, New York has a surprisingly high amount of free things to do – not unlike London.
+For one of the most expensive cities in the world, both to live in and to visit, there is a surprisingly high amount of free things to do in New York – not unlike London.

 If you are on a budget but still want to tick off the big-ticket items off of your New York bucket list, look no further!

 Discover how they set monetary policy and more.
 Mandatory advance registration here.
 Make sure to book a guided tour to access the famous vault.